tomjaguarpaw/H2/posts/modules-for-lennart.markdown

 There is no ambiguity problem because we are passing (implicitly) a single specific package of operations to `display`.

-This approach uses the maligned implicit parameters, but despite that is this a decent approach to getting at least some of the benefits of modules in Haskell?
+This approach uses the maligned implicit parameters.
+Despite that is this a decent approach to getting at least some of the benefits of modules in Haskell?